Non-negative responsiveness: Definition

 Downward monotonicity failure: Given the use of voting method V and a ballot profile B in which candidate X is a loser, X may nevertheless win in ballot profile B' that differs from B only in that some voters rank X lower in B' than in B.

 In simpler terms, an upward failure occurs when a winner loses from more support, and a downward failure occurs when a loser wins with less support.

+The precise and formal meaning of "some voters rank X higher" can vary by context.
+In ranked-choice voting, this means that each voter whose preference differs in B' and B is such that in B', candidate X is higher-ranked than in B and all other comparisons between candidates are the same.

 Views

 Social choice theorists generally agree that negative responsiveness is an especially severe issue for a voting rule.
 Some have argued the mere possibility should be enough to disqualify runoff-based electoral methods, while others argue this is only true if it occurs in "easy" or "common" cases, generally meaning those without a Condorcet cycle.

 Gallagher notes some political scientists are less concerned about negative response, arguing voters will not notice or understand it, making it appear random from their perspective and preventing exploitation by strategic voters.
 By contrast, other researchers have argued voters will predict negative response and respond by strategically down-ranking their preferred candidates, keeping it from affecting the results.